iluwatar/java-design-patterns/table-module/README.md

    * @param username the username of a user
    * @param password the password of a user
    * @return the execution result of the method
-   * @throws SQLException if any error
+   * @throws SQLException if any notificationError
    */
   public int login(final String username, final String password) throws SQLException {
   		// Method implementation.